 Specialist Experience and Skills

-Experience of teaching students with other Special Educational Needs including those with autism, ADD/ ADHD, cerebral palsy, dyslexia and Global Delay: Developing my awareness of Special Educational Needs (SEN) is something I am constantly doing.
+General experience of teaching students with SEN (Special Educational Needs) including those with autism, ADD/ ADHD, dyslexia, anxiety and/or depression, dyspraxia, challenging behaviour, PDA, processing and memory issues, cerebral palsy and Global Delay: Developing my awareness of Special Educational Needs (SEN) is something I am constantly doing.
 I have attended many courses including: Makaton, Autism Awareness and Supporting Pupils with Dyslexia.
 All of these courses have given me a good understanding of working with SEN children.
 I use a variety of skills when working with SEN students to help them engage in their learning.
 I allow them to become the teacher and this enables the student to show what they have learnt without realising they are learning.
 I have recently taught in an Alternative Provision school, Pupil Referral Units and Special Secondary School for children with for children with behaviour, emotional and social difficulties (including mental health).
 The children I taught had complex issues and were diagnosed with ADHD, Autism and Global Delay.
 Although these were challenging positions I was able to engage the children in the learning through using all the skills I have developed as a teacher.

 Experience with supporting students with cerebral palsy: during my time as Primary school teacher I was fortunate to be able to work with some students that had cerebral palsy.
 One of the students was a little girl in Key Stage 1 who had very little speech but was very enthusiastic about learning.
 Being the class teacher it was my responsibility to ensure the child access to an education that was suitable for her and her needs.
 We found different ways to communicate through touch and noise.
 I would always make sure I was sat in her eye level and make lots of eye contact when speaking and observing her reaction and response.
 To help with the child making eye contact with me I would put a sticker on my nose or forehead.
 This helped her focus on an object which close to my mouth and eyes.
 I limited instructions and provided a limited number of choices.
 I also used photos of the child's family and friends and their toys, as a means of communication.
 Another student I taught was my friends son who was in Key Stage 4.
 He was a very intelligent lad who had some speech but again very limited.
 I provided one to one tuition to support him with his GCSEs.
 He went on to pass his GCSEs and entered University were he graduated with a BA Hons in Politics.
 Although, I did support him initially, he taught me so much about physical disabilities and for me he was an example of what people can achieve regardless of their disability.